networknt/json-schema-validator/doc/cust-msg.md

       "maxItems": 3
     }
   },
-  "message": {
+  "errorMessage": {
-    "maxItems" : "MaxItem must be 3 only",
+    "maxItems": "MaxItem must be 3 only",
-    "type" : "Invalid type"
+    "type": "Invalid type"
   }
 }
 ```